Updated April 21, 2021

 - Hostile Market: Buy and Hold the Vanguard Total Bond Fund

-We run the Market Conditions based strategy for two full bull and bear market cycles starting with the Bull Market top in March of 2000.
+We run strategies for two full bull and bear market cycles starting with the Bull Market top in March of 2000.
 The chart shows that this very simple strategy handily outperforms both the Vanguard Balanced Index Fund and the S&P 500.

 While Vanguard Balanced held a constant equity/fixed income allocation for 20 years (60% equities and 40% fixed income), the Market Conditions Model had a choice of being 100% equity, 100% fixed income or 50% equity and 50% fixed income during any one month.
 Over the course of 20 years, the Market Conditions Model did a far better job of adapting to market conditions.
 Interestingly, the average equity/fixed income allocation using the Market Conditions Model very closely approximated the same 60%/40% as the Vanguard Balanced.